-The Baldwin School seeks applicants for a full-time leave replacement position of a Middle School and Upper School Learning Specialist and Instructional Coach to provide learning support and enrichment for students in grades 6 - 12 as well as to build teacher capacity and their understanding of instructional practices.
+The Baldwin School seeks applicants for a Middle School and Upper School Learning Specialist and Instructional Coach full-time position for the remainder of the 2022-23 academic school year.
+The individual in this position will provide learning support and enrichment for students in grades 6 - 12 as well as to build teacher capacity and their understanding of instructional best practices.
 The successful candidate will possess excellent content knowledge; expertise in intervention and enrichment strategies for mathematics and literacy; a passion for teaching and learning; creativity and a thirst for innovation; enthusiasm for working with students, families, and colleagues; a very high level of energy, creativity and flexibility; a growth mindset; and a sense of humor.
 She or he will be able to inspire and empower students and faculty to learn; collaborate and engage in daily conversations and experiences with students and colleagues; possess excellent interpersonal, written and verbal communication skills; and commit to ongoing professional development and lifelong learning.
 Successful candidates will have an understanding of and appreciation for girls' education.

 Teach students in grades 6 - 12 to establish foundational math or literacy skills and extend learning in small groups, large groups, and/or 1:1 formats as appropriate.